eitco/spring-config-collector-maven-plugin/README.md

 </plugin>
 ````
 In this case only properties that begin with `my.property.prefix` or `other-prefix` will be listed in the resulting files.

+For further examples see the [integration test directory](tree/main/src/it).